wootzapp/wootz-browser/README.md

 - 🙈 **Privacy First**.
 Not even ads.
 - 🔐 **Cryptographic storage**.
 We use [Flutter Secure Store](https://pub.dev/packages/flutter_secure_storage) for secure storage on mobile.
 On Android and ios, it uses the native encrypted storage (like secure enclave)

+## 🧬What is the meaning of "Wootz"

+[Wootz steel](https://en.wikipedia.org/wiki/Wootz_steel) originated in South India - in present day Kodumanal, Tamil Nadu.
+The word “*wootz*” appears to have originated as a mistranscription of *wook* - from the Tamil language root word *urukku*.
+Trade between South India and Sri Lanka through the Arabian Sea introduced wootz steel to Arabia.
+The term muhannad مهند or hendeyy هندي in pre-Islamic and early Islamic Arabic refers to sword blades made from Indian steel, which were highly prized, and are attested in Arabic poetry.
+It spread the technology to the city of Damascus, where an industry developed for making weapons of this steel..and began to be known as Damascus steel (much like mathematics!)

+After the First War of Indian Independence of 1857, the colonial British government banned weapon-making by Indians.
+This led to the stoppage of the production of Wootz.
+And the secret was lost forever.

+**Wootz is the strongest, sharpest and best steel in the world.
+Definitely better than [Chrome](https://en.wikipedia.org/wiki/Chrome_steel) ;)**

 ## 🎊 Community